 The scope of this audit examined the business processes implemented by RESU to deliver property management and acquisition services.
-The audit included data collection efforts among other Valley Water units that participate directly in RESU's business processes, such as CPRU, District Counsel, Facilities Management and Valley Water project managers and engineers.
+The audit included data collection efforts among other Valley Water units that participate directly in RESU's business processes, such as Community Project Resources Unit (CPRU), District Counsel's Office, Facilities Management Unit, and Valley Water project managers and engineers.